-- Rewatec membrane bioreactors (MBR)
+- Rewatec membrane bioreactor (MBR)

-- Rewatec moving bed biofilm reactors (MBBR)
+- Rewatec moving bed biofilm reactor (MBBR)

-- Rewatec sequencing batch reactors (SBR)
+- Rewatec sequencing batch reactor (SBR)

 When wastewater enters a treatment system, specialized bacteria called nitrifiers feed on available ammonium, converting it through a two-step process into a nitrogen compound called nitrate.

 Following this process, wastewater is circulated away from the oxygen-rich zone favoured by nitrifiers, and into an anoxic (oxygen-depleted) zone for further treatment.

 In the anoxic zone, there is another group of specialized bacteria called denitrifiers.